DownHomeDigital Home subwoofers What Subwoofer Size Do I Need?

 The higher the sensitivity rating, the easier it is for the subwoofer to produce bass.
 This means that you’ll be able to get more bass out of a less powerful amplifier with a higher sensitivity rating.

-If you’re looking for a subwoofer to use in a small room or apartment, then you’ll want to look for one with a high sensitivity rating.
+If you’re looking for a subwoofer in a small room or apartment, then you’ll want to look for one with a high sensitivity rating.
 This will allow you to get the most bass out of the subwoofer without having to crank up the volume too loud.

 On the other hand, if you’re looking for a subwoofer to use in a large room or home theater, then you’ll want to look for one with a lower sensitivity rating.
 This will allow you to get the same amount of bass as a high-sensitivity subwoofer, but without having to turn up the volume as loud.